tmax818/complete-guide-to-c-programming-foundations-4504398/README.md

-# Complete Guide to C Programming Foundations
+# Complete Guide to C Programming Foundations - Tyler's Branch
 This is the repository for the LinkedIn Learning course `Complete Guide to C Programming Foundations`.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![lil-thumbnail-url]